Whatcom County’s First Annual

 Everyone is welcome!
 Come celebrate disability pride, neurodiversity, inclusion, access, and belonging.

 The Inclusion Festival is a free, family-friendly community celebration honoring Disability Pride, diverse abilities, and accessibility.
-Hosted by Whatcom Center for Early Learning in partnership with local agencies and community organizations, the festival invites all residents and visitors to connect, play, learn, and belong.
+Hosted by Whatcom Center for Early Learning, the festival invites all residents and visitors to connect, play, learn, and belong.

 Please scroll down or click the buttons below to learn more about all the Inclusion Festival has to offer!